Beginners Guide : Ways to Add CSS Files in HTML

 CSS (Cascading Style Sheets), the style sheet language is most commonly added to website pages that are written in XHTML and HTML.
 This language can also be applied to all kinds of XML documents including XUL and SVG.
 This explains the importance of Cascading Style Sheets in a web page.
-The most common question is how to add this?
+The most common question is how to add css?
 There are several ways to complete this task, let us take a look at a few methods and also discuss their strengths and weaknesses.

 Linking a Separate CSS file

 This method is most commonly used to attach CSS to any HTML document.
 All the style rules are compressed within a particular text file that has to be saved along with the .CSS extension.
 This gets saved in your server from which you can directly link to each HTML document.
 The link is a simple line in HTML that has to be inserted within thesection of the document.
 Including the correct path of the CSS file in href code is mandatory.
 If the CSS and HTML file are in the same folder, the path is not required.
 CSS rules have to be implemented in various parameters.
 “Screen” shows that you have to use it on the computer screen.
 The rule”print” will be applicable only when the document is printed.
 Multiple CSS files can be included when required.

 The advantage in linking a separate CSS file is if you have to make style changes to the whole website, the change has to be made once in the CSS file.
 The complete look of your website can also be changed using the above method.
 This method increases the browsing speed in your website.

 CSS rules can be directly embedded in any HTML page.
 All the rules will have to be inserted between the style tags.
 The disadvantage with this style is that it has to be downloaded every time a visitor surfs your page.
 This slows down the browsing speed in your website.